dgobalak/GitWorkshop/README.md

 # GitWorkshop
-A workshop on git fundamentals.
+A workshop on git fundamentals